iomelyanchuk/PgStat/README.md

 # PgStat
-Tool to get base statistocs from PostgreSQL DB
+Tool to get base statistics from PostgreSQL DB